 5.4.
 Respect the confidentiality of information that you obtain through work and business relationships.

 5.5.
-When supplying goods only supply goods that correspond to their description, are of satisfactory quality and fit for purpose, and that comply with all applicable UK and EU legislation.
+When supplying goods, only supply those that correspond to their description, are of satisfactory quality and fit for purpose, and that comply with all applicable UK and EU legislation.

 6.1.
-Home improvement and repair businesses: supply to the customer written details of the work to be carried out including materials supplied, who will be carrying out the works and a breakdown of the costs including all taxes and other costs that may apply or affect the final price.
+Home improvement and repair businesses shall supply to the customer a quotation (in writing where practical) that details the work to be carried out, including materials supplied, who will be carrying out the works and a breakdown of the costs (including materials, labour and all taxes and other costs that may apply or affect the final price).
 Details of any deposits or staged payments together with timings for work agreed should also be shown.

-6.2.
-Where required, provide to the customer the correct 14 day cancellation rights form for all works over £42 and supply information about the contract and identity of the business, as required by law before they commit to the contract.

 6.3.
-Provide the customer with written confirmation of any contract entered into, or a copy of the contract and the written information you are required to provide.
+Where required, provide to the customer the correct 14 day cancellation rights for all works agreed to by telephone or in the customer's home, if over £42, and supply information about the contract and identity of the business, as required by law before they commit to the contract.

 6.4.
+Provide the customer with written confirmation of any contract entered into, or a copy of the contract, any Terms and Conditions and the written information you are required to provide within a reasonable timeframe.

-Maintain full records of all Customer correspondence and documentation, and retain such information for a minimum period of 2 years.
+6.5.
+Maintain full records of all Customer correspondence and documentation, and retain a log of complaints for a minimum period of two years.

 All invoices must

 7.1.
-Be supplied to the Customer and allow a 30 day period for payment unless otherwise agreed in writing.
+Be supplied to the Customer with payment terms and allow a 30 day period for payment unless otherwise stated in writing.

 7.2.
-Provide a breakdown of any additional works/costs undertaken.
+Provide a revised or additional quotation of any additional works/costs undertaken as agreed by the customer.

 7.3.
-Include your VAT number and indicate whether all prices are inclusive of VAT (if VAT is applicable).
+Include your VAT number and all prices are inclusive of VAT (if VAT is applicable).

 7.4.
-Full payment shall not be taken from the Customer before the Trusted trader has started the work.
+Full payment shall not be taken from the Customer until the Trusted trader has completed the work.

 7.5.
-If there are to be interim payments, they should either be agreed in advance for set stages and payment made in completion of those stages, or for the supply of materials, payment will be made once they have been delivered to the site.
-Where no interim plan has been agreed but an interim payment is required it should represent no more than a reasonable valuation of the work completed and materials delivered.
+If there are to be interim payments, they should either be agreed in advance for set stages and payment made in completion of those stages, or for the supply of materials, payment should be made once they have been delivered to the site.
+Interim payments should be agreed when the contract is made and should represent no more than a reasonable valuation of the work completed and materials delivered.

 Customer deposits shall

 7.6.
-Be repaid to the Customer (along with any other pre-payments) within 30 days of completion of the work and/or where the work is cancelled by the Customer because of poor performance/or any breach of a Quotation and Contract form.
+Be repaid to the Customer (along with any other pre-payments) within 30 days of completion of the work and/or where the work is cancelled by the Customer because either within the cancellation period, or if the work does not take place within a reasonable time.
+Where work is cancelled by the customer (and there has been no breach of the Customer's common law and statutory rights) you retain no more than reasonable costs you have incurred.

 8.2.
 Cover the labour and materials that formed part of the completed work.

 8.3.
-Not affect the Customer’s common law and statutory rights.
+Not restrict the Customer’s common law and statutory rights.

 8.5.
 Clearly explain its terms and duration.